Synthesis of Triglycerides

 One such DGAT2 inhibitor, ervogastat, when co-administered with an oral inhibitor of acetyl-CoA carboxylase (ACC), clesacostat, has been granted fast-track status by the US FDA for approval for use in humans with MASH (NASH).

 When DGAT2 was inhibited or deleted in mice it was found that in addition to reduced levels of the DGAT2 encoded enzyme, there was reduction in the expression of SREBP-1c-regulated genes.
 This result suggested a link between DGAT2 and the activity of the SREBP transcription factor.
-Expression of several SREBP-1c target genes, including those encoding acetyl-CoA synthetase-2 (ACSS2), ATP-citrate lyase (ACLY), acetyl-CoA carboxylase 1 (ACACA), acetyl-CoA carboxylase 2 (ACACB), fatty acid synthase (FASN), and patatin-like phospholipase domain containing 3 (PNPLA3), are significantly reduced when DGAT2 is inhibited.
+Expression of several SREBP-1c target genes, including those encoding acyl-CoA synthetase short-chain family member 2 (ACSS2), ATP-citrate lyase (ACLY), acetyl-CoA carboxylase 1 (ACACA), acetyl-CoA carboxylase 2 (ACACB), fatty acid synthase (FASN), and patatin-like phospholipase domain containing 3 (PNPLA3), are significantly reduced when DGAT2 is inhibited.
 The PNPLA3 encoded protein belongs to the inducible PLA2 (iPLA2) family of PLA2 enzymes and it is commonly called adiponutrin.
 Expression of the PNPLA3 gene localized to the liver and adipose tissue.
 Unlike the effects of DGAT2 inhibition of SREPB-1c activity, there is no significant effect on the activity of the related transcription factor, SREBP-2.

 The role of DGAT2 in the activity of SREBP-1c involves the cleavage of SREBP-1c and thus, activation of its transcription factor activity.
 However, inhibition of DGAT2 is not associated with a reduction in the content of cholesterol in the membranes of the endoplasmic reticulum (ER) indicating that DGAT2 does not contribute to SREBP-1c activity through modulation of the role of cholesterol in the activity of SCAP, the protein that retains SREBP proteins in ER preventing migration to the Golgi where cleavage normally takes place.
 Inhibition of DGAT2 is associated with increased phosphatidylethanolamine (PE) content in the ER membrane.
 The alteration in PE content contributes to the suppression of SREBP-1c cleavage thereby resulting in reduced expression of SREBP-1c target genes.